ros2/ros2_documentation/source/Tutorials/Topics/UnderstandingROS2Topics.rst

 .. image:: pub_once.png

-The turtle (and commonly real robots which it is meant to emulate) require a steady stream of commands to operate continuously.
+The turtle (and commonly the real robots which it is meant to emulate) require a steady stream of commands to operate continuously.
 So, to get the turtle to keep moving, you can run:

 .. code-block:: bash